-There has been a number of studies into rejection and it has been noted that the actually act of rejection causes 50 percent of the damage and the rest is caused by ourselves..
+There has been a number of studies into rejection and it has been noted that the actual act of rejection causes 50 percent of the damage and the rest is caused by ourselves.

-Interestingly there’s a physiological basis to the pain of rejection, too.
+Interestingly there’s a physiological basis for the pain of rejection, too.
 Research shows that rejection triggers the same brain pathways that are activated when we experience physical pain.

 How to curb the unhealthy responses?

 Remind yourself of what you have to offer rather than listing your shortcomings, a simple way can be making a list of five qualities you have that are important or meaningful.
 This is the best way of boosting your feelings of self-worth, this process helps you identify yourself and affirms aspects of yourself that are invaluable.